DreamerDeLy/EnvironmentFace/README.md

 Frontend for new interface of EnvironmentOS.

 In fact, this is already the third variation of the EnvironmentOS interface.
 The basis of the frontend is a set of static files that will be stored in the flash memory of the device.
-Pages become dynamic thanks to JS scripts that upload data via XMLHttpRequest.
+Pages become dynamic thanks to JS scripts that download data via XMLHttpRequest.
 The server responds with JSON files containing various data.
 In this version of the frontend, I plan to make the entire interface one-page.
 Thus, all necessary resources will be downloaded only once when opening the page and the user will not have to wait for downloads.

 ![](screenshot_1.png)